sabahzero/UPRM_QIIME2workshop/README.md

         ggplot2

         vegan

-        phyloseq
+        party

+        phyloseq (install via BiocManager, not CRAN —- see below)

-The following small test dataset can be utilized for practice: https://amplicon-docs.qiime2.org/en/stable/tutorials/gut-to-soil.html#bfScHXAB1f
+The following small test dataset can be utilized for practice: [Gut-to-Soil Tutorial](https://amplicon-docs.qiime2.org/en/stable/tutorials/gut-to-soil.html#bfScHXAB1f)

 (b) Create a [Github account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

-(c) Utilize your newly created Github account and intalled software to download the data from this repository.
-This instruction is intentionally ambiguous as a first task in navigating your newly attained skillset 🎉
+(c) Utilize your newly created Github account and installed software to download the data from this repository.
+This instruction is intentionally ambiguous as a first task in navigating your newly attained skillset 🎉 Hint: Look for the green "Code" button at the top of this repo

 (d) Complete literature readings [referenced here](#foundational-papers) ([identical folder here](https://github.com/sabahzero/UPRM_QIIME2workshop/tree/main/papers) for easy download), minimally reading Ch III but ideally all 3 papers